astider/job-quest-winter-2017/README.md

 Back-end
 ---
 I finished all APIs in the quest and setup MongoDB to test my code.
-The APIs server in running on localhost:8000 and MongoDB running on localhost:27017.
+The APIs server is running on localhost:8000 and MongoDB running on localhost:27017.
 All Todos and their states are saved in Database.

 I also explore GraphQL and try to use it.
 Running on localhost:5000/graphql.
 Looks like it works, but I still have a lot to learn.